-- Older people who live at home
+- An older person who lives at home

-- People suffering social deprivation
+- A person suffering social deprivation

-- The Traveller community
+- A member of the Traveller community

 The HSE may employ Health Care Assistants to assist the public health nursing service.
 Care assistants provide personal care rather than domestic services but there is some overlap between what they do and what home helps do.

 How to apply for a public health nurse?

 You can find a leaflet about the Public Health Nurse service in different languages on the HSE website.